Hautapu Substation Project

 We’ve set up metered and portable lifeguards for temporary buildings on-site.
 We also needed to provide safe and reliable electricity for all our tools and equipment.

-This month, we also completed the transformer foundations and installed HV cable ducts.
+We also completed the transformer foundations and installed HV cable ducts.
 Here’s a view of the site just before pouring the concrete.

 Here is the Transpower oil containment tank for safely containing transformer leaks and spills.